 Muscadet’s salad days rolled on into the 1980s, but various factors contributed to an eventual decline.
 There was increased planting and increased production, to meet demand of course, but this was not necessarily accompanied by an increase in quality.
 There was the frost of 1991, wiping out most of the crop and forcing up prices.
 And then the New World arrived; British drinkers were increasingly confident, and they were drawn in by the ripe fruit flavours of Chardonnay from Australia and Sauvignon Blanc from New Zealand.
 For Muscadet it was a perfect storm of lower quality, higher prices and increased competition, and the region spiralled into decline.

-Before moving on to these more focused pages of my guide, however, it is worth looking at Muscadet in broader terms, in order to set the scene, but also because there are some themes common to all the region’s various zones, appellations and crus.
+Before moving on to these more focused pages of my guide, however, it is worth looking at Muscadet in broader terms, in order to set the scene and to explore some of the themes which are common to all the region’s various zones, appellations and crus.
+Before doing so, I wanted to explore a curious aspect of Muscadet’s heritage, and that is its association with the vineyards of Brittany.